wKoja/raytracing-one-weekend/README.md

-My attempt at making a simple ray tracer using the Ray Tracing in One Weekend book series
+My attempt at making a simple Ray tracer using the Ray Tracing in One Weekend book series

 ## TODO
 - Multi-threading apparently isn't working as intended, so fix that